 allocate the frequency band to the MS on a primary basis where a frequency band has no MS allocation yet and identify this frequency band for IMT.

-Method “X2” contains a number of conditions to address the protection other services, all of which should be applied by WRC-19.
+Method “X2” contains a number of conditions to address the protection of other services, all of which should be applied by WRC-19.
 ITU-R considers that revisions to Resolution 750 (Rev.WRC-15) (where applicable) are consequential to the IMT identification.

-Method “X3” contains a number of conditions to address the protection other services as options for consideration of administrations for their proposals to WRC-19.
+Method “X3” contains a number of conditions to address the protection of other services as options for consideration of administrations for their proposals to WRC-19.
 ITU-R considers that revisions to Resolution 750 (Rev.WRC-15) (where applicable) are consequential to the IMT identification.

 Method “X4” contains a revision of Resolution 750 (Rev.WRC-15) if required.